rktjmp/hotpot.nvim/README.md

   - exposes the bundled Fennel (is a function for performance reasons).
 - `compile_string(string, options)`
   - exposes Fennel's compiler, returns `{true, lua}` or `{false, errors}`.

+Access to cache paths for files or modules:

 - `cache_path_for_module(module.name)`
   - returns the path to module, either in the cache (if the module is Fennel derived) or the Lua file.